Why is my infant constipated?

 With dehydration concerns now aside, the two most prominent functional causes of infant constipation are:

 ● Lack of bowel bacteria.
-When bacteria are missing — a condition called disbacteriosis — stools become dry, hard, and painful to evacuate because abundant bacteria retain moisture and give normal stool its amorphous consistency.
+When bacteria are missing — a condition called dysbacteriosis — stools become dry, hard, and painful to evacuate because abundant bacteria retain moisture and give normal stool its amorphous consistency.
 Sharp pain while eliminating hard stools may result in incomplete emptying.
 This, in turn, causes rapid enlargement and impaction of stools, and the obstruction of the bowel.

 ● Low quality of breast milk.
 The quality of your milk may be too low to assure the proper functioning of the infant's digestive system.
 This is particularly true for mothers past their prime childbearing age, or when nursing a second, third, and so on, child.
-When, on the other hand, using a formula that is free of any discernable side effects, then disbacteriosis is the most likely cause of functional constipation.
+When, on the other hand, using a formula that is free of any discernable side effects, then dysbacteriosis is the most likely cause of functional constipation.

-I do suspect that in most cases both of the above factors — disbacteriosis and inadequate quality of milk — cause functional constipation in infants, particularly when there is a history of using antibiotics.
+I do suspect that in most cases both of the above factors — dysbacteriosis and inadequate quality of milk — cause functional constipation in infants, particularly when there is a history of using antibiotics.

-Thus, if you are breastfeeding, you must address the quality of your milk first as well as eliminate the possibility of your own disbacteriosis.
+Thus, if you are breastfeeding, you must address the quality of your milk first as well as eliminate the possibility of your own dysbacteriosis.
 This quality, in turn, depends on adequate intake of primary proteins, essential fats, vitamins, and minerals before, during, and after the pregnancy, and throughout the breastfeeding.
 Obviously, your digestive health plays a role too — it doesn't matter how well you eat when the nutrients aren't assimilating well because of inflammatory conditions, such as celiac disease, Crohn's disease, and ulcerative colitis.

 So, how do you determine the quality of your milk?
 Not easy...
 Besides a simple assessment of fat, protein, carbohydrates, and water content, the complete vitamin and mineral assay requires specialized and expensive equipment.
 I don't know of any lab that does it.